 Over the years they have kept the brand “cool” in the eyes of consumers while the Walmarts of the world are seen as a company who ruins the little guy, pinches suppliers to death, and offers low paying jobs and sub-par health benefits.

 One of the ways Amazon pulls this off is by not having a human face on the business.

-There is not some minimum-wage earning oldster greeting you when you shop at Amazon.com and there is very little written about the Amazon warehouse employees.
+There is not a minimum-wage earning senior citizen greeting you when you shop at Amazon and there’s very little written about the Amazon warehouse employees.

 Employees toiling in the gigantic Amazon warehouses have very little voice and Amazon likes it that way.

-See True Stories of Life as an Amazon Worker from Gawker to get a glimpse behind the Amazon curtain.
+See Half of Amazon’s warehouse workers are injured after just 3 years from Fortune to get a glimpse behind the Amazon curtain.

 So why do I bring this up?